-The Independent Directors meet periodically and the Lead Independent Director will provide feedback to the Chairman after such meeting.
-The Lead Independent Director is available to shareholders where they have concerns and for which contact through the normal channels of the Chairman, the Managing Director or the Group Chief Financial Officer has failed to resolve such concerns or for which such contact is not inappropriate.
-The Lead Independent Director can be contacted via email at ac@chaswood.com.my.
+The Independent Director will provide feedback to the Chairman after such meeting.
+The Independent Director is available to shareholders where they have concerns and for which contact through the normal channels of the Chairman, the Managing Director or the Group Chief Financial Officer has failed to resolve such concerns or for which such contact is not inappropriate.
+The Independent Director can be contacted via email at ac@chaswood.com.my.